 Healthcare systems are charged with meeting standards of care or quality metrics.
 The protocol is designed to complement an existing EMR system or to be integrated into one that is being designed.
 The purpose of the protocol is to assist the clinician/physician with a sustainable delivery method for tobacco cessation assistance, which could be prescription medications, over-the-counter medications, and/or tobacco counseling assistance.

 The eTobacco Protocol is designed to be integrated into the existing Electronic Medical Record system to enhance the clinical workflow.
-The EMR integration allows the tobacco cessation referral to fit naturally into the workflow by adding a question about willingness to accept support services after the required tobacco use quesstions.
+The EMR integration allows the tobacco cessation referral to fit naturally into the workflow by adding a question about willingness to accept support services after the required tobacco use questions.
 Many members of the staff can have access to make the referral.
-Contact the the Tobacco Research and Evaluation Team to add the eTobacco Protocol into your healthcare system's EMR.
+Contact the the Tobacco Research and Evaluation Team to explore adding the eTobacco Protocol into your healthcare system's EMR.